Open Plan Kitchen & Dining Layout Transformation – Birmingham

 Circulation and zoning now feel natural and intuitive

 What was once a disconnected layout is now a well-structured, practical, and welcoming space designed around how the family lives.
+This project is a good example of what's achievable in a typical Birmingham detached home when layout is treated as the starting point rather than an afterthought — before materials, finishes, or fittings are even considered.